-Specific product groups (e.g. food, therapeutic goods) are covered by regulations from other government bodies.
-Please visit the
+1 Specific product groups (e.g. food, therapeutic goods) are covered by regulations from other government bodies.

 The ACCC and the state and territory agencies have a number of remedies and enforcement options available to deal with product safety related offences.
-These include heavy fines (for corporations and individuals), the power to enforce product recalls and accept court enforceable undertakings.
+These include2 heavy fines (for corporations and individuals), the power to enforce product recalls and accept court enforceable undertakings.